 The Columbus Partnership is a non-profit, membership-based CEO organization of more than 70 CEOs from Columbus’ leading businesses and institutions.
 The Columbus Partnership’s primary goal is to improve the economic vitality of the Columbus Region.

 In 2002, the Columbus Partnership was founded as a 501(c)(3), membership-based organization of CEOs from Columbus’ leading businesses and institutions.
-What began as eight CEOs in the early years of the organization has evolved into the Partnership’s current membership base of 64, providing broad representation across Columbus’ diverse business community.
+What began as eight CEOs in the early years of the organization has evolved into the Partnership’s current membership base of more than 70, providing broad representation across Columbus’ diverse business community.
 The primary purpose of the Partnership is to be thought leaders – strategically considering how to position our community for the future.
-To accomplish this purpose, the Partnership convenes leaders from its member organizations, and other sectors within the community, to thoughtfully discuss the economic issues facing Columbus and the needs that will positively impact the entire Region.
-The Partnership is also actively engaged in civic projects related to downtown development, education, leadership development, philanthropy, and arts and culture.
+To accomplish this purpose, the Partnership convenes leaders from its member organizations and other sectors within the community to thoughtfully discuss the economic issues facing Columbus and the needs that will positively impact the entire Region.
+The Partnership is also actively engaged in civic projects related to smart mobility, public policy, education, leadership development, philanthropy, arts and culture, and downtown development.